1980 Tampa Bay Buccaneers season: Week 15: at Detroit Lions

-December 14, 1980, at the Pontiac Silverdome, Pontiac, Michigan

 Despite the Lions having received news of their elimination from contention for the division title only minutes into the game, they were noticeably more motivated to win than the Buccaneers were.
 Tampa Bay took an early lead on Dave Logan's 60-yard fumble recovery touchdown, but the Lions answered the score on their next possession.
 The Buccaneers struggled to move the ball all day, gaining only 40 yards on the ground.
 The Buccaneers were also able to stop Billy Sims and the Lions' running game, but Gary Danielson had much success passing.
 Doug Williams completed only 13 of 37 passes, with two interceptions.
 Lions receiver Ray Williams caught a 22-yard touchdown pass from Danielson, while Sims contributed a 1-yard touchdown run and Eddie Murray kicked two field goals.
 The Buccaneers still had a shot at victory after Williams hit Kevin House for a 32-yard fourth-quarter touchdown, but Ray Williams returned the ensuing kickoff for a touchdown.

 Week 16: vs Chicago Bears

-December 20, 1980, at Tampa Stadium, Tampa, Florida

 The Bears took the lead for good after Jerry Eckwood's fumble on the Buccaneer two-yard line set up a Vince Evans touchdown.
 The fumble was one of three committed by Eckwood, although one was called back and the other was recovered by Doug Williams.
 Eckwood was taken out of the game after the third fumble, which occurred while Eckwood was playing with a separated shoulder.
 Eckwood was not alone in fumbling, as Kevin House and Jimmie Giles were both stripped of the ball near the goal line, ending two potential game-winning fourth-quarter drives.
 The Buccaneers still had one last opportunity to win the game, but Al Harris blocked Garo Yepremian's field goal attempt with 40 seconds left.
 Ricky Bell reinjured his knee and sat out the second half, while Ray Snell suffered a knee injury. $6,000 worth of equipment and uniforms were stolen from the Bears' locker room before the game, but play was not affected, as the Bears had two sets of gear.